 - Uveitis Information Group – a patient led charity, based in the UK, run by volunteers who suffer from uveitis

 - Vision 2020 UK – an umbrella organisation which facilitates greater collaboration and co-operation between organisations in the UK which focus on visual impairment and operate on a national, regional or international basis

 - World Sight Foundation – aims to deliver sustainable solutions for the alleviation of blindness, and for preserving sight, anywhere in the world.
 The WSF works to enhance the skills of locally-based eye care professionals through education

-The RCOphth cannot be responsible for the content of external websites.
-We do select and review external links at time of publishing, but does not constitute and endorsement of that website.
+The RCOphth cannot be held responsible for the content of external websites.
+We do select and review external links at the time of publishing, but this does not constitute an endorsement of that website.
 Content on these sites may be changed without our knowledge or agreement.